Our Permaculture and Homestead School

 As you explore the campuses, you may find yourself walking along footpaths and up and down rustic steps made of split logs and packed earth, or strolling through the woods.
 We encourage you to wear sturdy, comfortable shoes in order to navigate the terrain.
 Additionally, bringing a flashlight or headlamp will be useful if you plan to camp on-site.

-Campsites are available to our students for free.
+Campsites are included in tuition for all classes.
 Most are a short walk from parking areas.
 In-car camping can also happen at all of our campuses.
 Each campus is rich with abundant trees from which to hang a hammock.
 Some paid accommodations are available, too.
 Read our page on “Planning Your Trip” for more details on these, along with transportation options and a video tour of the campus facilities.

 We try to make classes accessible to students of varying physical abilities.
 However, it’s important to note that our mountain campuses are not wheelchair accessible and may pose some difficulty to those who are not able-bodied.
 If you’re unsure about navigating the terrain, please reach out to admin@wildabundance.net.